zognin/tp/docs/DeveloperGuide.md

       Use case ends.

 * 2b.
 BTBB detects an error in the entered data.
     * 2b1.
-BTBB informs Home Chef why adding did not happen.
+BTBB informs Home Chef why addition of client failed.

       Use case ends.